jjcxdev/chambersmediaserver/jellyfin-library.md

 - S07E20 The Calzone
 - S07E21 The Bottle Deposit (1)
 - S07E22 The Bottle Deposit (2)
+- S07E23 The Wait Out
+- S07E24 The Invitations

 **Season 8**
 - S08E01 The Foundation